timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

   * (4) the effect of such activities on supportive services and nutrition services furnished under subchapter III of this chapter; and

   * (5) the effectiveness of State and local efforts to target older individuals with greatest economic need (including low-income minority individuals and older individuals residing in rural areas) and older individuals with greatest social need (including low-income minority individuals and older individuals residing in rural areas) to receive services under this chapter.

+#### (d) Evaluation to Congress
+* The Assistant Secretary shall provide the evaluation required under section 3017(b) of this title to—

+  * (1) the Committee on Health, Education, Labor, and Pensions of the Senate;

+  * (2) the Committee on Appropriations of the Senate;

+  * (3) the Special Committee on Aging of the Senate;

+  * (4) the Committee on Education and Labor of the House of Representatives; and

+  * (5) the Committee on Appropriations of the House of Representatives.

 ### §3019.
 Joint funding of projects
 * Pursuant to regulations prescribed by the President, and to the extent consistent with the other provisions of this chapter, where funds are provided for a single project by more than one Federal agency to any agency or organization assisted under this chapter, the Federal agency principally involved may be designated to act for all in administering the funds provided.
 In such cases, a single non-Federal share requirement may be established according to the proportion of funds advanced by each Federal agency, and any such agency may waive any technical grant or contract requirement (as defined by such regulations) which is inconsistent with the similar requirements of the administering agency or which the administering agency does not impose.